 Ahhh, Vermont!
-The trees, the mountains, the water, the leaves, the snow, the ubiquitous country inns, the legalized gay marriage, the copious quantities of locally-made chocolate…it’s no wonder Couples of Taste And Distinction choose to make their vows here.
+The trees, the mountains, the water, the leaves, the snow, the ubiquitous country inns, the copious quantities of locally-made chocolate…it’s no wonder Couples of Taste And Distinction choose to make their vows here.

 Fortunately, the process is incredibly simple and straightforward, and here, in a nutshell, is everything you need to know to make it happen: